Xá Lợi Pagoda raids: Confusion over culpability and army denials

-The Central Intelligence Agency (CIA) went on to report that ARVN officers resolutely denied any involvement in the pagoda raids.
-They held that Tung's Special Forces had disguised themselves in ARVN uniforms before attacking the pagodas.
-Further unsubstantiated rumors had spread within the army that the Americans, who trained the Special Forces, had helped to plan the attack.
+The Central Intelligence Agency (CIA) went on to report ARVN officers had resolutely denied any involvement in the pagoda raids.
+They held Tung's Special Forces had disguised themselves in ARVN uniforms before attacking the pagodas.
+Further unsubstantiated rumors had spread within the army of the Americans, who trained the Special Forces, had helped plan the attack.
 The ARVN leaders were unsure of how to proceed and Don called a staff meeting on the morning of 23 August to discuss impending demonstrations against the raids by university students and the anger of junior ARVN officers about the pagoda attacks.
-General Dương Văn Minh noted that the ongoing presence of armed military personnel had alienated society by creating an "aura of suppression".
+General Dương Văn Minh noted the ongoing presence of armed military personnel had alienated society by creating an "aura of suppression".

-Later in the day, Đôn privately met with CIA officer Lucien Conein and reiterated that the Americans were mistaken in believing that the ARVN was responsible. Đôn insisted that Diem remained in control although Nhu had to approve all of the generals' meetings with Diệm. Đôn insisted Nhu had orchestrated the raids, fearing that the generals had too much power.
-He asserted that Nhu used the cover of martial law to discredit the generals by dressing the Special Forces in ARVN uniforms. Đôn insisted that he was unaware of the plans and was at Joint General Staff headquarters with Khiêm when he received a radio message informing him of the assaults.
-Police Commissioner Trần Văn Tu, supported by Tung's men, were in charge of the operation at ground level, and by the time Don arrived, the mission had been completed.
+Later in the day, Đôn privately met with CIA officer Lucien Conein and reiterated the Americans were mistaken in believing the ARVN was responsible. Đôn insisted Diem remained in control although Nhu had to approve all of the generals' meetings with Diệm. Đôn insisted Nhu had orchestrated the raids, fearing the generals had too much power.
+He asserted Nhu had used the cover of martial law to discredit the generals by dressing the Special Forces in ARVN uniforms. Đôn insisted he was unaware of the plans and was at Joint General Staff headquarters with Khiêm when he received a radio message informing him of the assaults.
+Police Commissioner Trần Văn Tu, supported by Tung's men, was in charge of the operation at the ground level, and by the time Don arrived, the mission had been completed.
 Khiêm had his own meeting with Rufus Phillips at the U.S. Embassy.
-He bitterly confided that Nhu had tricked the army into imposing martial law and becoming his "puppet".
-Khiêm asserted that Đính, Đôn and the other generals were not aware of the raids in advance and revealed that the arms and explosives that Nhu claimed were found in the pagodas had been planted.
+He bitterly confided Nhu had tricked the army into imposing martial law and becoming his "puppet".
+Khiêm asserted Đính, Đôn and the other generals were not aware of the raids in advance and revealed the arms and explosives Nhu claimed were found in the pagodas had been planted.
 As a result, the Vietnamese people expressed anger at the army and their U.S. backers, strengthening Nhu's position.